jabranr/jquery.placeholderfallback.js/README.md

-# Placeholders Fallback Support Plugin
+# Form fields placeholders - jQuery plugin

-`placeholderfallback` is a small jQuery plugin that makes use of default attributes of form fields and set them as placeholder fallback, in particular, for IE9 and lower, for a better user experience.
+`placeholderfallback` is a small jQuery plugin providing support for browsers that do not support the `placeholder` attribute for form fields, in particular for Internet Explorer 9 and lower, and Opera Mini 8.
+This plugin makes use of give `placeholder` attribute to set and display the values accordingly.

-## Install
+# Install

 **Bower**